DVidal1205/obsidian-vault/School/Fall 2024/COP3503/Red Black Trees.md

 - Searching a RBT is hard, but insertion and deletion are quick.
 - AVL's are better for searching
 ## Insertion
+- Create a red node with NIL pointers.
+- Perform BST insertion, and color it red on insertion.
+- CASE 1 (Z's Uncle Y is Red)
+	- Change Z Parent and Uncle both to black
+	- Change Z Grandparent to read
+	- Recursively make the grandparent the Z node
+- CASE 2 (Z's Uncle Y is Black and Z is a right child)